Maths Mastery in the Foundation Stage

 A Parents’ Guide to Maths Mastery in the EYFS

 Early Learning Goals in Reception

 There are two Early Learning Goals for maths.
-This is what most children in Reception are expected to be able to do by the end of their first year at school.
+These outline what most children in reception are expected to be able to do by the end of their first year at school.
+They are;

 Children count reliably with numbers from one to 20, place them in order and say which number is one more or one less than a given number.
 Using quantities and objects, they add and subtract two single-digit numbers and count on or back to find the answer.
 They solve problems, including doubling, halving and sharing.